 Seychelles has been on the map for decades as home to some of the best beaches in the World.
-As a result, it has become a trendy destination to go in the middle of the Indian Ocean, with ultra luxury hotels across the islands.
-While expenses are high on these islands and most hotels do cater to high end and luxury clientele, there are still ways to visit this beautiful country while sticking to a budget.
+As a result, it has become a trendy destination to go in the middle of the Indian Ocean, with ultra-luxury hotels across the islands.
+While expenses are high on these islands and most hotels do cater to high-end and luxury clients, there are still ways to visit this beautiful country while sticking to a budget.

 Islands of Seychelles